Prem19/AI-102/README.md

 | Data and compute management | Cloud-based data storage and compute resources that professional data scientists can use to run data experiment code at scale.
 | Pipelines	 | Data scientists, software engineers, and IT operations professionals can define pipelines to orchestrate model training, deployment, and management tasks.

-## capabilities of Azure Cognitive Services
+## Capabilities of Azure Cognitive Services

 **Language**
 1. Text analysis